xcore/sw_display_controller/docs/system.rst

 -----------------

 The LCD-SDRAM Manager is main module which helps to speed up the process of writing to the SDRAM and refreshing the LCD screen.
-The LCD SDRAM Manager does a double buffering of the LCD buffer (i.e.) when one image is being updated to the LCD screen, the user can update multiple images in the background.
-This double buffering concept helps the user to run SDRAM at a fast rate thereby saving the thread timings for other activities.
+The LCD SDRAM Manager does a double buffering of the LCD buffer (i.e.) when one image is being updated to the LCD screen, multiple images can be updated in the background.
+This double buffering concept helps to run SDRAM at a fast rate thereby saving the thread timings for other activities.

 The current code uses 2 frame buffers for the LCD refresh.
-When one frame buffer is being refreshed on the screen, the user can update the other frame buffer.
+When one frame buffer is being refreshed on the screen, the other frame buffer can be updated simultaneously.
 The LCD-SDRAM manager will handle the buffer data.
 At any time, the buffer cannot be left empty or it cannot be overfilled.
 The main function :c:func:`manager` in the file ``lcd_sdram_manager.xc`` is handled inside thread.

 Demo Application
 ----------------

-The demo code given in the project is a sample code for the user to understand the project.
-The present demo has the following features:
+The demo code given in the project is a sample code with the following features:

-   * Handles 4 images stored to Flash:
+   * Handles 6 images stored to Flash.
+All images are of size 480 * 272 pixels.
-   * Image 1 stored at sector 9 (Image size  480 * 272 pixel)
+   * Image 1 stored at sector 9
-   * Image 2 stored at sector 107 (Image size  480 * 272 pixel)
+   * Image 2 stored at sector 107
-   * Image 3 stored at sector 205.
-(Image size   100 * 100 pixel to show how a 100 * 100 pixel image is displayed on a full screen)
+   * Image 3 stored at sector 205
-   * Image 4 created in software
+   * Image 4 stored at sector 303
+   * Image 5 stored at sector 499
+   * Image 6 stores at sector 401
-   * The images are stored in SDRAM (The project uses only 4 SDRAM image buffers)
+   * The images are stored in SDRAM (The project uses 6 SDRAM image buffers)
    * Each image is displayed for 5 seconds and every new image comes with a transition effect.
 The transition effects shown are:
        * Slide
-       * Box
+       * Wipe
        * Dither
        * Roll
        * Alpha bend